 There are hundreds of types of blister beetles worldwide, so their appearance differs quite a bit from one place to another.

-The blister bug has long, thin necks and their heads are quite large with very long antennae (approximately a third the length of the body).
+Blister beetles have long, thin necks and their heads are quite large with very long antennae (approximately a third the length of the body).

 Brightly colored and variegated, the markings and coloration of blister beetles vary greatly from one type to another.